 The Town and Borough previously did not have an institutionalized process for ongoing review and maintenance of the 2006 Plan.
-To address this situation, the Planning Commission will implement the following steps which include both annual actions items and a five-year update schedule as shown in Table 1 below.
+To address this situation, the Planning Commission will implement the following steps which include both annual action items and a five-year update schedule as shown in Table 1 below.
+Meetings will be scheduled as they are needed according to the schedule.

 - Ongoing Review of Mitigation Efforts & Plan Implementation The Planning Commissions of both the Town and Borough will monitor and evaluate progress in addressing action items in this Plan and include those accomplishments in their annual reports to the Town and Borough respectively.
 The updated NHMP will be posted on the Town's website and an online comment form will be used to solicit public feedback concerning mitigation actions and progress.
-The Planning Commissions also will post their Annual Reports on the Town and Borough websites to inform and update the citizenry as a part of required ongoing citizen participation in Plan implementation and maintenance. - 5-year Review & Update of Natural Hazard Mitigation Plan The Planning Commission will reconvene its multi-agency Committee every 5 years to update the Plan.
-The Planning Commission will post the Natural Hazard Mitigation Plan on the Town website to solicit participation in its planning efforts.
+The Planning Commissions also will post their Annual Reports on the Town and Borough websites to inform and update the citizenry as a part of required ongoing citizen participation in Plan implementation and maintenance.
+All Planning Commission meetings are open to the public and public participation will be encouraged.
+In addition, anyone interested in being a part of the NHMP Process can contact any of the officials listed at the beginning of this Plan. - 5-year Review & Update of Natural Hazard Mitigation Plan The Planning Commission will reconvene its multi-agency Committee every 5 years to update the Plan.
+The Planning Commission will post the Natural Hazard Mitigation Plan Update on the Town website to solicit participation in its planning efforts.

-Town Fiscal Year (7/1 - 6/30))13 - - 20 14)14 - 20)15 - - 20 - 16 20)16 - - 20° 17 20)17 - - 20' 18
+Town Fiscal Year (7/1 - 6/30) Responsibility 20 )14 - - 20 15 20 )15 - - 20° 16 20 016 - - 20° 17 20 )17 - - 20 - 18 20 )18 - - 20' 19

 Quarter 1 2 3 4 1 2 3 4 1 2 3 4 1 2 3 4 1 2 3 4

-Mitigation action item review х Х х х
+Mitigation action item review PC х х Х х

-Mitigation action items progress meeting х Х х х
+Mitigation action items progress meeting PC х x Х X

-Budget mitigation action items Х х Х Х х
+Budget mitigation action items BOF, BOS х х х Х х

-Establish committee for NHMP update х
+Establish committee for NHMP update PC Х

-Begin 5 year update process Х
+Begin 5 year update process NHMPC Х

-Review updated NHMP Х
+Review updated NHMP NHMPC Х •

-Adopt new NHMP Χ
+Adopt new NHMP BOS Χ Χ